refractionPOINT/lce_doc/docs/index.md

 send all the important "detect" data to a Splunk instance or a Slack channel (using the Slack Output).
 The "audit" stream receives all auditing events produced by LCE and is useful for compliance.

-Exaction configuration possibilities in the [Output section](outputs.md).
+Exact configuration possibilities in the [Output section](outputs.md).

 ### API Keys
 The API keys are represented as UUIDs.
 They are linked to your specific organization and enable you to programatically acquire